 When all the data passes validation, commit the version and flag it for use by subscribing systems.
 Changes cannot be made to a committed version.

 Copy the committed version and notify users that they can begin working in a new version of the model.

 You can create sequential or simultaneous versions of your model.

-Each time you commit a version, you can create a new copy and give the version the next sequential number.
+Sequential versions.
+Each time you commit a version, create a new copy and give the version the next sequential number.
 For example, you can copy Version 7 of your model and name the copy Version 8.